Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-zeppelin.markdown

 weight: 200
 ---

-This section describes how to use the interactive Apache Zeppelin Web Notebook.
+This section describes how to use the interactive Apache Zeppelin Web Notebook with InsightEdge.

 # Starting the Web Notebook

-The Web Notebook can be started in any of the following ways:
+The InsightEdge Apache Zeppelin web notebook can be started in any of the following ways:

-* Rn the `insightedge demo` command; the Web Notebook is started automatically at {{%exurl "localhost:9090""http://localhost:9090"%}}.
+* Run the `insightedge demo` command; the web notebook is started automatically at {{%exurl "localhost:9090""http://localhost:9090"%}}.
-* Start the Web Notebook manually at any time by running `zeppelin.sh/cmd` from the `<XAP HOME>/insightedge/zeppelin/bin` directory.
+* Start the web notebook manually at any time by running `zeppelin.sh/cmd` from the `<XAP HOME>/insightedge/zeppelin/bin` directory.

-When Zeppelin is running, you can browse to {{%exurl "localhost:9090""http://localhost:9090"%}} and start exploring the pre-built notebooks:
+When Apache Zeppelin is running, you can browse to {{%exurl "localhost:9090""http://localhost:9090"%}} and start exploring the pre-built notebooks:

 {{%align center%}}
 ![image](/attachment_files/Zeppelin_examples_100.png)
 {{%/align%}}

-# Connecting Zeppelin to InsightEdge
+# Connecting a New Apache Zeppelin Notebook to InsightEdge

+If you want to create a new Apache Zeppelin web notebook instead of using the example notebooks that come packaged with InsightEdge, there are two ways to run a Zeppelin notebook against InsightEdge:

+- Write a Spark application that reads and writes data to the data grid using the Spark context.
+- Write an SQL query that is interpreted by the InsightEdge JDBC interpreter (which is run directly against the data grid).

-## Spark Context Initialization
+## Initializing the Spark Context

-In order to establish the connection Zeppelin -> Spark -> Data Grid,  each notebook should start with a paragraph that injects the InsightEdge settings to the Spark context.
+In order to establish the connection between Apache Zeppelin through Apache Spark and then to the data grid, each notebook should start with a paragraph that injects the InsightEdge settings to the Spark context.
 Important settings include the following properties:

 * `spaceName`
 * `lookupGroups`
 * `lookupLocators`

-And are injected through the `InsightEdge` class
+These properties are injected through the following in the notebook:

+- `InsightEdge` class:

 ```scala
     case class InsightEdgeConfig(